ar4yc/TCOAAL-IOS/README.md

+# This project is frozen.
+(I realized I lost most of the project files.)
-# This project is frozen. ❄️ Sorry! 😕 (BTW RPGPlayer works like shit - where are updates?)
+# ❄️ Sorry! 😕 (BTW RPGPlayer works like shit - where are updates?)

 ## The Coffin of Andy and Leyley on IOS (Using RPGPlayer)